Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The umbrella company invoices the end client separately, and pays you (the contractor) through its payroll.
 This takes care of all of the statutory reporting and payments, such as PAYE, just like any other employer.

-Because you’re working through a third-party limited company, there’s a higher level of personal protection, especially compared to operating as a sole trader.
-Although the protection is in place, an umbrella company may ask you to sign agreements in case of professional negligence.
+Working through a third-party limited company does mean there’s a higher level of personal protection, especially compared to contracting as a sole trader.
+That said, most umbrellas will ask you to sign agreements in case of professional negligence.

 You might need to consider which is worth more to you; the convenience of not having to manage your own limited company, or the cost-efficiency of working through an umbrella.